Snowflake’s Data Cloud & Modern Analytics

 Demo of Performant, Secure, Scalable, Near-Zero Maintenance Platform

-In this webinar recording learn about performant modern business intelligence using Snowflake, the cloud-based data warehouse platform.
+In this on-demand webinar, learn about performant modern business intelligence using Snowflake, the cloud-based data warehouse platform.
 If you’re looking to improve the performance of your old legacy database or want to get out of the business of performing maintenance and upgrades, this demo and discussion with Snowflake is for you.

 - Snowflake’s intuitive user interface